Fall 2014 Profiles

 The mission of Baylor University is to educate men and women for worldwide leadership and service by integrating academic excellence and Christian commitment within a caring community.

-Baylor's curriculum includes 147 baccalaureate programs, 74 master's programs, 31 doctoral programs, and 2 Education Specialist programs.
+Baylor's curriculum includes 141 baccalaureate programs, 75 master's programs, 37 doctoral programs, and the Education Specialist program.

-Library holdings include over 2.5 million bound volumes as well as numerous microforms, audiovisual, and electronic resources.
+Library holdings include approximately 2.6 million bound volumes as well as numerous microforms, audiovisual, and electronic resources.

-As of May 31, 2012, the University endowment market value was approximately $960 million.
+As of May 31, 2014, the University endowment market value was approximately $1.2 billion.